 - Maps: The best map for a bicycle touring trip is a 1:75000 scale cycling map.

 Here we were quite lazy.
-In theory it is best to be in shape.
+In theory, it is best to be in shape.
 This is a major issue as part of your bicycle touring preparations.
 Being unprepared can lead to biking pain (here’s some more about bicycling and pain).
-This was the result in our trip.
+This was the result of our trip.